rellik/bi-crawler/README.md

 With more time:
 1. Can parallelise and make it faster.

+Sample output in file bi-crawler.output